Revisiting Plasticity in Visual Reinforcement Learning: Data, Modules and Training Stages: Methods: adaptive RR for addressing the high RR dilemma

-\textbf{Empirical Evaluation.}~~ We subsequently evaluate the effectiveness of \textit{Adaptive RR} in improving the sample efficiency of VRL algorithms.
-Our experiments are conducted on six challenging continuous control tasks within the DeepMind control suite~\citep{DMC_suite}, which are widely perceived to significantly suffer from plasticity loss~\citep{Enhancing_Generalization_Plasticity}.
+\textbf{Evaluation on DeepMind Control Suite.}~~ We then evaluate the effectiveness of \textit{Adaptive RR}\githubfootnote{Our code is available at: \url{https://github.com/Guozheng-Ma/Adaptive-Replay-Ratio}} in improving the sample efficiency of VRL algorithms.
+Our experiments are conducted on six challenging continuous DMC tasks, which are widely perceived to significantly suffer from plasticity loss~\citep{Enhancing_Generalization_Plasticity}.
 We select two static RR values as baselines: $\bullet$ Low RR=$0.5$, which exhibits no severe plasticity loss but has room for improvement in its reuse frequency. $\bullet$ High RR=$2$, which shows evident plasticity loss, thereby damaging sample efficiency.
 Our method, \textit{Adaptive RR}, starts with RR=$0.5$ during the initial phase of training, aligning with the default setting of DrQ-v2.
 Subsequently, we monitor the FAU of the critic module every $50$ episodes, \textit{i.e.}, $5 \times 10^4$ environment steps.
 When the FAU difference between consecutive checkpoints drops below a minimal threshold (set at $0.001$ in our experiments), marking the end of the early stage, we adjust the RR to $2$.
 Figure~\ref{fig:arr_main_result} illustrates the comparative performances. \textit{Adaptive RR} consistently demonstrates superior sample efficiency compared to a static RR throughout training.